icidasset/static-base/README.md

 # Static Base

-A optionated set of tools for building static websites.
+An optionated set of tools for building static websites.
 Uses handlebars, markdown and toml.